liuql2019/VFM/README.md

 ```
 git clone https://github.com/liuql2019/VFM
 ```
 Pressing the download button can fix it too.
-The gene databases pVOG and COG must be downloaded from the link: https://pan.baidu.com/s/1KnvOB5nzM6T9Ea12UCtc5w
+The gene databases pVOG and COG must be downloaded from the link: https://www.jianguoyun.com/p/Ddnq2oQQ7I_kBxi4kvUB
-Just press the button "下载"("download" in chinese) to download the file of the databases.
-Then unzip the file using the command:
+Unzip the file using the command:
 ```
 unzip database.zip -d /{the path to VFM}/VFM/models
 ```